 William Agresti is a Visiting Researcher in the Computer Security Division of the U. S. National Institute of Standards and Technology (NIST).
 Previously he was a Professor of Information Systems at the Johns Hopkins Carey Business School (and Associate Dean, 2010-13), while also teaching in JHU's Bloomberg School of Public Health and the Information Security Institute of the Whiting School of Engineering.
 He has been a consultant to Ford, GE, IBM, and DARPA, and was Program Director for Experimental Software Systems Research at the National Science Foundation (NSF).
-He held senior technology leadership positions (CTO, Division Director, ...) at Computer Sciences Corporation, MITRE Corporation, and Noblis, Inc., supporting NASA, DOD, NSA, and DOJ.
-He is a Certified Information Security Manager (CISM) with over 140 publications and current research interests as reflected in his recent TEDx talk, "Cybersecurity Means Business!" on YouTube.
+He held senior technology leadership positions (CTO, Division Director, ...) at Computer Sciences Corporation, MITRE Corporation, and Noblis, Inc., supporting NASA, DOD, NSA, and DOJ. …..
+He is a Certified Information Security Manager (CISM) with over 140 publications and current research interests as reflected in his recent TEDx talk, "Cybersecurity Means Business!" that has over 20,000 views on YouTube.

 - Ph.
 D, Computer Science, New York University

 - BS, Operations Research, Case Western Reserve University

 - Toward an IT agenda.
 Communications of the Association for Information Systems 28:1 (2011) 255-276.

 - The four forces shaping cybersecurity.
 IEEE Computer 42:2 (2010) 101-104.